WHITE BEAN & CAULIFLOWER ALFREDO (VEGAN + HEALTHY)

-Assemble: Place cooked pasta back to the same pot it was cooked in, add the veggie mix and as much sauce as you like.
+Assemble: Place cooked pasta back to the same pot it was cooked in, add as much sauce as you like.
 Stir gently to coat.
 Add a tad more sauce if needed.
+Alternately, add the veggie mix to the pasta and mix.
 Turn heat to low and cook until warmed through adding a splash or so of milk if needed to keep from drying out.
-We want to keep it moist and creamy!
+We want to keep it moist and creamy.

 Pairs well with this Artisan Bread!

 Store: Keep remaining sauce or any leftovers in an airtight container in the fridge.
 Will last up to a week.
 When reheating, add more non-dairy milk to maintain creaminess if needed.

 Updated: White Bean + Cauliflower Alfredo Sauce originally published September 2012 and has been updated March 2019 with new photos and helpful tips.
 Enjoy!